StreamingDataPlatform/code-hub/_posts/Getting Started/2020-07-14-create-flink-project-on-streaming-data-platform.md

 Open the terminal window from the project home directory that you access from the above step.
 Then you can use [`helm upgrade`](https://helm.sh/docs/helm/helm_upgrade/) command to deploy your application and charts to SDP.
 The benefit of using  [`helm upgrade`](https://helm.sh/docs/helm/helm_upgrade/) is that if a release by this name doesn't already exist, it will automatically run an install; otherwise, it will upgrade a release to a new version of a chart.

-Make sure to replace the `release name`, `path to project charts`, `namesapce`, and `path to application values file` with appropriate values.
+Make sure to replace the `release name`, `path to project charts`, `namespace`, and `path to application values file` with appropriate values.
 ```
 ./gradlew publish
 helm upgrade --install --timeout 600s --wait \